ci-bonfire/Sprint/myth/_docs_src/api/controller.md

 If the `per_page` var is set to zero, then the `nextURL` and `prevURL` will not produce any content since no paging is happening.

 ## Multilingual Support
-To aid in creating multilingual sites, the controller will automatically parse the `HTTP_ACCEPT_LANGUAGE` header and attempt to load the language file specified in `$this->language_file` in that idiom/language.
+To aid in creating multilingual sites, the controller will automatically parse the `Accept-Language` header and attempt to load the language file specified in `$this->language_file` in that idiom/language.
 If that language file doesn't exist, it will default to the 'application' language file.

 ## Class Variables